n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.interval.md

 ---
-title: Interval node - n8n Documentation
+title: Interval
 description: Documentation for the Interval node in n8n, a workflow automation platform.
 Includes guidance on usage, and links to examples.
 ---

 # Interval

 The Interval node is used to trigger the workflow to run in regular intervals of time.
-This node is a Trigger node.
+This node is a trigger node.

 !!! note "Keep in mind"
     If a workflow is using the Interval node as a trigger, make sure that you save and activate the workflow.